 Each province has a compensation program.
-To qualify, you must have been injured at work.
-Additionally, your job has to be covered.
-That’s right — not all jobs have access to workers' compensation.
+To qualify, you must sustain an injury at work.
+Additionally, your job has to be covered under the program.
+That’s right — some workplaces aren’t covered.

 To succeed in this claim, you’ll need a doctor to support you.
-They will need to confirm that the workplace injury caused the back pain or made it worse.
+They should confirm that the workplace injury caused or worsened your back pain.

 Veterans Affairs Canada